Density Ratio Estimation-based Bayesian Optimization with Semi-Supervised Learning: Background and Related Work

-\paragraph{Bayesian Optimization.} It is a principled and efficient approach to finding a global solution of a challenging objective, e.g., expensive-to-evaluate black-box functions~\citep{BrochuE2010arxiv,GarnettR2023book}.
-To focus on a probabilistic regression model as a surrogate function, we omit the details of Bayesian optimization here; see~\citep{BrochuE2010arxiv,GarnettR2023book} for details.
-In Bayesian optimization, GP regression~\citep{RasmussenCE2006book} is widely used as a surrogate function~\citep{SrinivasN2010icml,SnoekJ2012neurips} because of its flexibility with minimum assumptions on model and smoothness.
-While GP is a probable choice, Bayesian optimization with diverse surrogates such as Student-$t$ process regression~\citep{MartinezCantinR2018aistats}, Bayesian neural networks~\citep{SpringenbergJT2016neurips}, and tree-based models~\citep{HutterF2011lion,KimJ2022aistats} has been proposed.
+It is a principled and efficient approach to finding a global solution of a challenging objective, e.g., expensive-to-evaluate black-box functions~\citep{BrochuE2010arxiv,GarnettR2023book}.
+To focus on a probabilistic regression model as a surrogate function, we omit the details of Bayesian optimization here; see the references by~\citet{BrochuE2010arxiv,GarnettR2023book} for details.
+In Bayesian optimization, Gaussian process regression~\citep{RasmussenCE2006book} is widely used as a surrogate function~\citep{SrinivasN2010icml,SnoekJ2012neurips} because of its flexibility with minimum assumptions on model and smoothness.
+While a Gaussian process is a probable choice, Bayesian optimization with diverse surrogates such as Student-$t$ process regression~\citep{MartinezCantinR2018aistats}, Bayesian neural networks~\citep{SpringenbergJT2016neurips}, and tree-based models~\citep{HutterF2011lion,KimJ2022aistats} has been proposed.
 An analogy between such models is that they model $p(y \mid \bx, \calD)$ explicitly, so that it can be used to define an acquisition function with the statistics of $p(y \mid \bx, \calD)$.
+Note that we solve the problem of minimizing the objective functions in this work.